dotenv-org/dotenv-vault-kotlin/README.md

 dotenv-vault local build
 ```

-This will create an encrypted `.env.vault` file along with a `.env.keys` file containing the encryption keys
+This will create an encrypted `.env.vault` file along with a `.env.keys` file containing the encryption keys.

 Set the `DOTENV_KEY` environment variable by copying and pasting the key value from the `.env.keys` file onto your server or cloud provider.
 For example in heroku:

 ```